 MSUM Public Safety strives to provide a safe and secure environment for all that live, work and study at MSU Moorhead.
 Below you will find several resources and tips to help ensure your safety on and off campus.
 For questions, please contact Public Safety.

 If you are living on campus it is a good idea to take the time and register your valuables.
 We have a very safe campus, but in case anything happens you have records of your items.
+Check out ReportIt for more information.

 Register your personal property